 A heavier ball will retain more of the kinetic energy it receives from the drive.
 The only force reducing the speed of a golf ball is air resistance, thus a heavier ball will have more energy to fight against air resistance.

 So the optimal weight of the ball depends on your drive.
 If you have a strong drive, a heavier ball will go the furthest.
 If you have a weaker drive, a lighter ball will go the furthest.
 Thus the MG Seniors are on the lighter side.

 They have a fast initial speed but they lose that speed faster than heavier balls.
 The high initial speed is actually the reason they are not rule-compliant.

-The diameter of the ball affects its front-facing surface area and thus it’s air resistance.
-This is why in the rules of golf it’s stated that the diameter of a golf ball cannot be any smaller than 1.680 inches (42.67 mm).
+The diameter of the ball affects its front-facing surface area and thus its air resistance.
+This is why the rules of golf state that the diameter of a golf ball cannot be any smaller than 1.680 inches (42.67 mm).